hayyrs66/bookstore-inventory/readme.md

 The reasoning behind these implementation choices was driven by the need to create a secure and efficient encryption mechanism that could protect the application's sensitive information.
 By leveraging OpenSSL for DES operations, I ensured that the encryption process adhered to industry standards and benefited from OpenSSL's optimized performance and reliability.

-The decision to use Electronic Codebook (ECB) mode, despite its known vulnerabilities such as pattern leakage, was primarily for educational purposes to demonstrate the fundamentals of block cipher encryption.
+The decision to use Electronic Codebook (ECB) mode, despite its known vulnerabilities such as pattern leakage, was primarily used because it was a requirement to demonstrate the fundamentals of block cipher encryption.
 Additionally, implementing a padding scheme was essential to handle plaintexts of varying lengths, ensuring that all data could be securely encrypted without loss or corruption.

 ## Recommendations